manikandan-e/document/multi-host-postcode-gerrit.md

  - Read postcode from all servers.
  - Display given host postcode to 7 segment display based host position in debug card.
  - Provide a command interface for user to see any server(multi-host) current postcode .
- - Provide a command interface for user to see any server(mul) postcode history.
+ - Provide a command interface for user to see any server(multi-host) postcode history.
- - Support for hotplug host.
+ - Support for hot-plug-able host.
- - Dynamic host management.

 ## Proposed Design